 - Are there current supply shocks? – Along with strong demand, commodity investing needs to expect or have supply shortfalls for prices to rise.

-- Is there higher inflation? – While many have discussed the relationship between commodity investing and inflation, the link has been highly variable.
+- Is there higher inflation? – Many have discussed the relationship between commodity investing and inflation, but the link has been highly variable.
 Commodities have not been a reliable inflation hedge over the last ten years.
 Of course, this has also been a period of deflation or low inflation around the globe.
 Short-term dynamics and contango will dominate commodity index price moves in a 2% or less inflation world.